Did you know that there is a term now called “The Sitting Disease”?

 Anyone can do this challenge providing you have a device that counts your steps.
-You may use a fitbit, vivofit, jawbone, or even just a plain old pedometer.
+You may use a Fitbit, vivofit, jawbone, or even just a plain old pedometer.

-I’ll be using my fitbit, to track my steps.
+I’ll be using my Fitbit, to track my steps.

 Let me tell you now, I don’t get 10,000 steps every day.
 Some days I get only 6,000, others 8,000.
-But then there are days were I get in 15,000+ in.
+But then there are days where I get in 15,000+ in.
 This is why I’m keeping a track log of my steps in google drive.

 If you are not ready for the challenge but want to make some changes consider the following:

 - Ask for a stand-up desk at work

 - If you work from home, consider a treadmill desk